What is a Pilates Ball?

 - Repeat 6-8 times per leg and build up to 2-3 sets per side.

-If you’re wanting to get some of these props for home, you might be wondering which one to choose.
+If you want to get some of these props for home, you might be wondering which one to choose.
 You’ll find all of these props come in many shapes, sizes and colours!

-The stability ball tends to come in 3 main sizes; 55cm, 65cm or 75cm.
+The stability ball tends to come in 3 main sizes and t; 55cm, 65cm or 75cm.
 The sizes differ to accommodate differences in height of the user.
-Typically, when you purchase a stability ball, information regarding the ideal corresponding height-to-ball size will be displayed, so you can choose the right one for you.
+Typically, when you purchase a stability ball, information regarding the ideal corresponding height-to-ball size will be displayed according to the manufacturer’s recommendations, so you can choose the right one for you, but here is some general guidance to get you started:.

 We’ve mentioned quite a few different variations of the Pilates ball here, all of them with unique uses and benefits.